 Recurrent Neuroblastoma in Patients Initially Classified as Low Risk

-Chemotherapy consists of moderate doses of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
-The cumulative dose of each agent is kept low to minimize permanent injury from the chemotherapy regimen, as used in a prior COG trial (COG-P9641).
+Chemotherapy may consist of moderate doses of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
+The cumulative dose of each agent is kept low to minimize permanent injury from the chemotherapy regimen, as used in prior COG trials (COG-P9641 and COG-A3961).

-Any child initially categorized as low risk who is older than 1 year at the time of metastatic recurrent or progressive disease who is not in the stage 4S pattern usually has a poor prognosis and should be considered for high-risk therapy.
+Any child initially categorized as low risk who is older than 1 year at the time of metastatic recurrent or progressive disease and whose recurrence is not in the stage 4S pattern usually has a poor prognosis and should be considered for high-risk therapy.

 Recurrent Neuroblastoma in Patients Initially Classified as Intermediate Risk

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent neuroblastoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent neuroblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
-More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.
+More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.